PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-13.md

 channel-last binary bridge rewrite; defer GAP/Conv input repair until its shared shape-normalization dependency has a clear owner.

+The callback-driven channel-last binary bridge-chain rewrite now lives in `pytorch_source_rewrites.py` too.
+Its 399-line AST is identical to the exporter checkpoint, while the existing callbacks keep local-name allocation and constant-layout materialization outside the pure rewrite owner.
+A direct Conv-input-chain fixture and explicit unmatched-source no-op test fix the boundary.
+Rewrite and architecture validation passes 87 tests; syntax, Ruff, pycompile, diff, and AST-equivalence checks pass.
+No model conversion or inference was run.
+The remaining nearby rewrites are graph-aware or depend on shared shape-normalization policy and should not be moved mechanically.

 The last large direct-module block, fused-module emission, has moved to the Torch-free emitter.
 It preserves folded input adapters, legacy NHWC Conv input/ output fallback, raw NCHW/NCDHW aliases, public output correction, omitted